WordPress/gutenberg/docs/getting-started/README.md

 Welcome!
 Let's get started building with blocks.
 Blocks are at the core of extending WordPress.
 You can create custom blocks, your own block patterns, or combine them together to build a block theme.
 At a high level, here are a few ways to begin your journey but read on to explore more:

-- Join the [slack community](https://make.wordpress.org/chat/) to join meetings, ongoing conversations, and more.
+- Join the [Slack community](https://make.wordpress.org/chat/) to join meetings, ongoing conversations, and more.
 - Explore the [GitHub repo](https://github.com/WordPress/gutenberg/) to see the latest issues and PRs folks are working on, especially [Good First Issues](https://github.com/WordPress/gutenberg/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22).
 - Take courses on how to use the block editor and more on [Learn WordPress](https://learn.wordpress.org/).
 - Subscribe to [updates on Make Core](https://make.wordpress.org/core/), the main site where ongoing project updates happen.